eyalg43/project_android/README.md

 # VidTube-Android app

-The VidTube app is a video sharing app, made for allowing users across the world to upload and share their video content, comment their thoughts and interact with each other. this Readme file contains an overview of the Android app and its features, along with a guide on how to run it on your machine.
+The VidTube app is a video sharing app, made for allowing users across the world to upload and share their video content, comment their thoughts and interact with each other.
+This Readme file contains an overview of the Android app and its features, along with a guide on how to run it on your machine.

 ## How To Run
 In order to run the Android app, start by cloning the repository to Android Studio, you can do this by opening the terminal and entering this command: